1. Home

 If your cat starts biting you while playing, immediately remove your hand and replace it with a toy they can bite instead.

-This allows them to act on their biting instinct, while continuing to stay close and interact with you—all while preventing you from getting hurt in the process.
+This allows them to act on their biting instinct while continuing to stay close and interact with you—and preventing you from getting hurt in the process.

 man feeding a cat a treat